saksham-s1ngh/code-arena/README.md

 # CodeArena – Real-Time Coding Battle Platform

+## Migrating this project to Javascript (realised a better implementation could be done with JS)

 A multiplayer, real-time platform for users to join rooms, solve coding challenges collaboratively or competitively, and level up through head-to-head matches.

 ## 🌐 Project Goals